-The Clinical Commissioning Groups in the Humber, Coast and Vale area have worked together to review their CCG clinical commissioning policies.
-As part of this process clinical policies have been amended and updated and brought into line wherever possible across all the CCGs.
+The clinical commissioning groups (CCGs) in the Humber area have worked together to review their clinical commissioning policies.
+As part of this process clinical policies have been amended and updated and brought into line wherever possible across the CCGs.

 The aim for establishing harmonised clinical commissioning policies is to reduce the variation in the content and implementation of adopted policies, in terms of the ability of people to access certain treatments in the different CCG areas where treatments are not routinely commissioned or restricted.

-This work is ongoing and further policies are set for review – when new policies are published on this site communications will be sent out within each CCG to identify any changes.
+This work is ongoing and further policies are set for review – when new policies are published on this page, communications will be sent to the CCGs to identify any changes.
 All other CCG clinical commissioning policies can be found on the respective CCG websites.

 Understanding Individual Funding Requests and Commissioning Policies

-Each CCG within Humber, Coast and Vale operates an individual funding request (IFR) process for people living within that CCG area.
-As part of that process, CCGs often produce commissioning statements, which set out their position on a number of more common clinical conditions/treatments.
-The policies listed on this website should be read alongside the relevant IFR policy for each individual CCG.
+Each CCG in Humber, Coast and Vale operates an individual funding request (IFR) process for people living within their CCG area.
+As part of that process, CCGs often produce commissioning statements, which set out their position on a number of more common clinical conditions and treatments.
+The policies listed on this website should be read alongside the relevant IFR policy for each CCG.

 Details of how the IFR process works can be found here:

-The following revised policies have been approved by each of the four Clinical Commissioning Groups in the Humber area** and are now in use for decisions about treatment and medicines provided to patients.
+The following revised policies have been approved by each of the four CCGs in the Humber area and are now in use for decisions about treatment and medicines provided to patients.

 All Humber-aligned commissioning policy statements can be found in this policy document, and have also been classified as follows: